 Carlo has more than 40 years experience as philanthropist, executive, board member and community leader.
 As Executive Director of ACT Theatre, Carlo led the organization through a successful turnaround, fully activating a landmark building and generating a new hub of the creative community.
 As founder of Clear Pictures, IndieFlix, and Modern Productions, he made movies for global release and helped shape Seattle’s legendary music scene by producing the very first concerts at The Showbox.
 As a philanthropist and board member for many organizations, Carlo knows how to invest and how to advise.
 He’s a trusted confidant for many, and a visionary leader.

 Matt Sherrill is an experienced creative operations specialist who supports purpose-driven creative placemaking through strong project management and operational excellence.
-His background is rooted in theatre production, event coordination, and marketing operations, with work spanning across grassroots, nonprofit, and corporate campaigns.
+His background is rooted in theatre production, event coordination, and marketing operations, with work spanning grassroots, nonprofit, and corporate campaigns.
 He previously served on the production and development team for Intiman Theatre while freelancing as a contract Event and Production Manager.
-Matt now works as a Creative Resource Manager for global communications firm Edelman, serving clients and teams across the West Coast.
+Matt now works as a Creative Resource Manager for B2B/tech product marketing agency Article Group and formerly for global communications firm Edelman.
 He holds a Bachelor of Fine Arts degree in Acting from Chicago's DePaul University and currently splits his residency between Seattle, WA and Los Angeles, CA.

 For over 30 years, CaraLee has spearheaded all aspects of nonprofit development including collegial board relations, finance wizardry, victorious lobbying, nurturing staff talent, building and operating campaigns, and managing highly regarded programs.
 She has been through the grind and knows how the sausage gets made.
 CaraLee holds a Master in Public Affairs from the UW, Dan Evan’s School.
 In addition to her work as a nonprofit consultant and Executive Director, she has served as chairperson, contract negotiator, facilitator and lead research analyst for community organizations and state associations.
 CaraLee believes that the synthesis of great people, great ideas and bold actions move the world.